-counties based on funding levels and facility prioritizations using MTC's asset-management software, StreetSaver.
-A separate model translates pavement condition into vehicle maintenance and fuel consumption costs by type of vehicle, based on the findings in NCHRP Report 720.3 These costs are incorporated into the vehicle operating cost in the travel demand model, which effectively makes trips more expensive if drivers are traveling on roadways in poor condition.
+Local Streets and Roads - The methodology involves the connection between pavement condition and vehicle operating costs.
+Staff forecasts pavement conditions for cities and counties based on funding levels and facility prioritizations using MTC's asset-management software, StreetSaver.
+A separate model translates pavement condition into vehicle maintenance and fuel consumption costs by type of vehicle, based on the findings in NCHRP Report 720.2 These costs are incorporated into the vehicle operating cost in the travel demand model, which effectively makes trips more expensive if drivers are traveling on roadways in poor condition.
 This affects auto mode choice and travel costs.

 Transit - The methodology involves the connection between asset age and travel times associated with aging infrastructure.
 Staff forecasts transit asset conditions for transit operators using FTA's TERM-Lite software.
-A separate model estimates in-vehicle and out-of-vehicle transit delay as a function of failure frequencies based on TCRP Report 157.4 Delay varies by transit operator and mode.
+A separate model estimates in-vehicle and out-of-vehicle transit delay as a function of failure frequencies based on TCRP Report 157.3 Delay varies by transit operator and mode.
 For example, the impact of a Caltrain failure often leaves a rider with fewer options than if the breakdown occurred on a Muni bus with available parallel routes, but a Muni breakdown might affect a larger number of customers in the travel model.
 Delay is then input into travel demand model, which effectively increases the travel time on transit modes in poor condition.
 This affects transit mode choice and travel times.

-Appendix B includes more detailed methodology for the state of good repair assessments.
+Appendix C includes more detailed methodologies for the state of good repair assessments.

-3 National Cooperative Highway Research Program (NCHRP) Report 720: Estimating the Effects of Pavement Condition on Vehicle Operating Costs
+2 National Cooperative Highway Research Program (NCHRP) Report 720: Estimating the Effects of Pavement Condition on Vehicle Operating Costs

-4 Transit Cooperative Research Program (TCRP) Report 157: State of Good Repair - Prioritizing the Rehabilitation and Replacement of Existing Capital Assets and Evaluating the Implications for Transit
+3 Transit Cooperative Research Program (TCRP) Report 157: State of Good Repair - Prioritizing the Rehabilitation and Replacement of Existing Capital Assets and Evaluating the Implications for Transit

 Table 7.
-Benefit Valuations
+Lifecycle cost assumptions.